jclark/pc-ptp-ntp-guide/gps.md

 This became available in 2023.
 Internally, it uses the u-blox LEA-M8T module.
 This is a single band module.

+It provides a PPS signal on an SMA connector at 3.3V (as required by the i210/i225).

 I got mine on [AliExpress](https://www.aliexpress.com/item/1005005753445408.html) for $77.
 It's also available on eBay.

 Many GPS receivers being sold from China are fakes.
 But I am confident the one I got is not.
 The idea behind this product is